UPDATE – Summer Camp Sessions for 2020 have been cancelled due to Covid-19.

 This week also offers respite to caregivers.
 Many disabled individuals require full time assistance with activities of daily living.
 It can be challenging for caregivers to find time to do activities outside the realm of the daily routine.
 Knowing that your loved one is having a fun time in a safe and nurturing environment makes it so much easier for the caregiver to really take some time off.

-Our vocation toward the Rocky Mountain Village camp program is that DSC offers partial scholarships to Colorado Springs individuals who are eligible based on financial information provided to the camp.
-The cost for most sessions in 2018 is $900 which includes a non-refundable $200 registration fee.
+Our vocation toward the Rocky Mountain Village camp program is that DSC offers partial scholarships to individuals who live in El Paso County and are eligible based on financial information provided to the camp.
+The cost for most sessions in 2020 is $975 which includes a non-refundable $200 registration fee.
 Camp sessions fill up quickly so if you are interested in attending, please visit the camp web site at www.EasterSealsColorado.org and go to the Rocky Mountain Village page.

 ATTENTION DONORS – DSC raises funds throughout the entire year to be able to provide partial camp scholarships for disabled individuals from El Paso County to attend Rocky Mountain Village camp.
-Generous donations from individuals and organizations over the past ten years have enabled us to send over 400 people to camp.
+Generous donations from individuals and organizations over the past twenty years have enabled us to send over 600 people to camp.
 Your gift will allow us to continue helping the disabled enjoy a week in the mountains at this awe inspiring camp while giving their caregivers a well-deserved respite.
 Memories will be made to last a life time.
-For the summer of 2017 we assisted 14 individuals to go to camp.
-So far this year we have awarded 16 individuals partial scholarships for summer 2018.
+For the summer of 2019 we assisted 16 individuals to go to camp.
 Funds are raised throughout the year for the following summer.